Ordisoftware/Hebrew-Calendar/README.md

 - Improve auto-hide navigation window after a delay when it was displayed by tray icon popup and no interaction.
 - Add lunar months board with meanings, lettriqs, study tools, edition and export.

-#### 2021.08.05 - Version 8.3
+#### 2021.08.08 - Version 8.4

-- Fix shabat reminder box thet open the wrong (next book) parashah for reading online.
+- Fix main form and shabat reminder box thet open the wrong (next book) parashah for reading online.

 #### 2021.08.05 - Version 8.3